charliecalvert/CloudNotes/Assignments/Isit322Final2016.md

 ## Turn it in

-Specify the branch name when you turn in the assignment.
+Specify the branch name and project names when you turn in the assignment.

+**NOTE**: _After you have received a final grade, consider whether or not you want to turn off your running EC2 instance on AWS._

 The final you turn in should contain two pieces:

 - Your Web App running on EC2 under UpStart
-- The source code for your Cordova Project.
+- The source code for your Web App and Cordova Project.

 Use your common sense when developing the final: